altocodenl/tagaway/readme.md

    - Fix scroll height when having many tags on tag search.
    - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
    - Mobile: mousedown for opening picture?
-   - Download.
+   - * Load pictures on scroll.
    - UI team changes:
       - Fix moving pic grid when going from/to selecting/unselecting.
       - Add button for adding new tag, as alternate path to pressing "enter".
       - When clicking on no man's land, unselect? **Discuss**
 - Upload
+   - Show thumbnail of last picture on upload.
    - Don't redraw box of new uploads when other uploads are updated.
-   - Mobile: show upload box as folders only, since there's no dropdown or perhaps no folders.
+   - * Mobile: show upload box as folders only, since there's no dropdown or perhaps no folders.
    - Fix number of pictures in ongoing upload.
-   - Show number of duplicates skipped
+   - * Show number of duplicates skipped.
-   - Show ETA in ongoing upload.
+   - * Show ETA in ongoing upload.
    - Document element, listeners & store.
    - UI team changes:
       - Upload flow
          - Put two buttons for downloading files or folder.
          - Put two buttons for adding a tag or skipping/done adding tags.
-         - Snackbar when pics are finished uploading, "your pics have been uploaded, you can find them in 'View Pictires'" **Discuss**
+         - Snackbar when pics are finished uploading, "your pics have been uploaded, you can find them in 'View Pictures'" **Discuss**
       - Show thumbnails of last 3 pictures on upload.
       - Reduce top margin.
-- Server
-   - Download.
-- Manage: delete tag, rename tag.
 - Other
-   - Fix email going into spam.
+   - Fix emails going into spam.
    - RGB logo in app & emails.
    - Homepage **Discuss**

+- Admin
+   - Logout.
+   - Invites: fix visual & clear boxes when done.

-### Todo v0
+### Todo alpha (DONE)

 - Pics
    - Show all pictures.